JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

  MV(Node("node_7"), :nothing, ("I'm node node_7",))
 ```

-This conversion is done since it is logical to add vertices to a graph, not nodes, and also for consistency reasons with the ecosystem.
+This conversion from `Node`s to `MultilayerVertex`s is performed since it is logical to add vertices to a graph, not nodes, and also for consistency reasons with the ecosystem.

 Printing a `MultilayerVertex` returns: